The Community Manager's Self-Care Checklist

 Congratulate Yourself

 This one is simple.
-Take some time to tell yourself you did enough and that you're doing your best.
+Take a moment to remind yourself that you've done enough and are doing your best.

-And if you can only do five today, congratulate yourself twice: once from you and once from me.
+And if you can only do three or four of these things today, congratulate yourself twice: once from you and once from me.
 You've done your best.
-You should be proud of you.
+You should be proud.

 Previous